 The target population for the Stillorgan Draft LAP will increase the demand on provisions for drinking water supply.
 Both existing and future populations within the Draft LAP area should continue to have access to adequate high quality clean drinking water.
 Water for Stillorgan comes from the Sandyford High Level Water Supply Scheme (SHLWSS) and this is capable of catering for future developments in the area.
 There are no particular constraints in terms of supplying water to future development within the Draft LAP lands.
-Any medium to large scale development in the area may be required to upgrade sections of the existing network to ensure adequate for current demand and small infill growth; however more detailed investigations would have to be carried out on the capacity of the network for any proposal which would generate significant water usage.
+Any medium to large scale development in the area may be required to upgrade sections of the existing network to ensure adequate security of supply as deemed necessary.
+The existing water network is generally adequate for current demand and small infill growth; however more detailed investigations would have to be carried out on the capacity of the network for any proposal which would generate significant water usage.